Gizra/Gizra-Way-Book/approach_mission.md

 In this chappter we will present a method that includes a few steps of logical thinking to help you find the starting point from which to approach a task.
 A task being understanding how to implement a set of requirements, by first finding the underlying data structure.

-Task composed of many small parts that if we will map them correctly, then their implementation will be much more accurate and simple.
-So the big trick is to be able to recognize the entities and the relationships between them.
+A task is often composed of many small parts.
+We need to break the "problem" down to atom parts and reveal the entities and the relationships between them.
 It is ultimately a world of circles and arrows.

 Take a look at the following simple story: